-The following are key comparisons between air tables and negative-stiffness isolators that should be examined when evaluating vibration isolation for cleanroom applications:
+There are key comparisons between air tables and negative-stiffness isolators that should be examined when evaluating vibration isolation for cleanroom applications; Vertical and horizontal isolation, vibration transmissibility of low-hertz vibrations, wibration transmissibility of low-hertz vibrations, mechanical simplicity, and location flexibility.

-Vertical and Horizontal Isolation

 Air tables do achieve isolation, but primarily in the vertical vector, with limited horizontal isolation.
-The horizontal vector is often overlooked because horizontal building vibrations are less obvious, but nevertheless, transmitted to the cleanroom instrumentation. negative-stiffness isolators achieve a high level of isolation in both vertical and horizontal directions.
+The horizontal vector is often overlooked because horizontal building vibrations are less obvious, but nevertheless, are still transmitted to the cleanroom instrumentation.
+Comparatively, negative-stiffness isolators achieve a high level of isolation in both vertical and horizontal directions.